nvs-vocabs/S15/README.md

 # S15 - BODC parameter semantic model biological entity colour terms
-A controlled vocabulary defining the terms that used for colour or optical appearance of a biological entity (component of the what theme)  in the BODC parameter semantic model.
+A controlled vocabulary defining the terms used to define or characterise the colour or optical appearance of a biological entity (component of the what theme)  in the BODC parameter semantic model.

 Terms and mappings available from: http://vocab.nerc.ac.uk/collection/S15/current/